arivictor/intentional-architecture-in-python/book/7-adapters.md

 Adapters implement ports using concrete infrastructure.
 They translate between the domain's language and the infrastructure's technical details.

-We built database adapters with SQLAlchemy—`SQLAlchemyMemberRepository`, `SQLAlchemyBookingRepository`, `SQLAlchemyFitnessClassRepository`.
-These adapters convert domain entities to ORM models and back.
-They handle queries, persistence, and transactions.
+We built three different repository implementations for the same port:

+1. **In-memory repositories** using Python dictionaries—fast, simple, perfect for testing
+2. **JSON file repositories** using Python's standard library—persistent but simple, no external dependencies
+3. **SQLite repositories** using Python's built-in `sqlite3`—real database with SQL, still no external dependencies

+All three implement `MemberRepository`.
+All three work with the same use cases.
+All three are swappable at runtime.
+This demonstrates the power of ports and adapters—choose the infrastructure that fits your needs without changing application code.

 We built service adapters for notifications—`SMTPNotificationService` for production and `ConsoleNotificationService` for development.
 Same port, different implementations, swappable at runtime.

-We created in-memory adapters for testing—simple dictionary-based repositories that implement the same ports as production adapters.
-Fast, deterministic, perfect for unit tests.

 We wired everything together with dependency injection through an `ApplicationContainer`.
 The container creates adapters and injects them into use cases.
 Configuration happens in one place.
 The rest of the application just receives what it needs.

 We demonstrated error handling in adapters—distinguishing between domain violations, infrastructure failures, and transient errors.
 Each type gets handled appropriately.

 The complete system works.
 You can run it.
 You can test it.
 You can swap implementations without changing application code.
+You don't need frameworks or external dependencies to build well-architected software.

 The architecture is no longer theoretical.
 It's practical.
 It's real.
 It works.